ciwolsey/arp-scan/README.md

 # arp-scan

-A fast and efficient ARP network scanner written in Rust.
-This tool scans your local network to discover active hosts and their MAC addresses.
+A fast and efficient ARP network scanner written in Rust, primarily designed for Windows.
+This tool scans your local network to discover active hosts and their MAC addresses, with special features for Windows hosts file management.

 ## Features